tandriamirado/alefa/README.md

 ============
 "**alefa**" means "run", "go", "launch" or "execute" in malagasy language.

 "**alefa**" is a command line utility that allows to control the launch and execution of other programs.
-No more wasted time: alefa is there!

 It is often useful to write (more or less) simple scripts to rerun some commands until they "succeed", or to launch other commands indefinitely.
+To simulate the ability for an app to accept a filelist as a command-line argument, etc..
 There are numerous common use cases.
+No more wasted time: alefa is there!

 Such things should be easily automated so that we can do other tasks without being distracted and without having to restart such frustrating commands ourselves by hand: without creating scripts!